secretstartups/handbook/customer-success/playbooks/cd-release.html.md

 ### Procedure

-The following are the recommended steps to discover, position, lead value discussions, and drive adoption (TAM only).
+The following are the recommended steps to discover, position, lead value discussions, and drive adoption (CSM only).

 1.